Martin-Muraskovas/tech258_python/apis/readme.md

 * **S**tate
 * **T**ransfer<br>

 REST APIs are a style for developing application.
 They use a list of rules and constraints to interact with web services.
-REST APIs are ***Stateless***, this means that if a request is made, it needs to contain all of the information necessary to understand the request being made.
+REST APIs are ***Stateless***, this means that if a request is made, it needs to contain all the information necessary to understand the request being made.
 ### What makes an API **REST**ful?
 To make an API **REST**ful, it must adhere to the REST API principles.<br>
 These principles are as follows: